2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 1.4.6 False Starts: Firing before the start signal will result in a zero for the stage.

-SECTION 2, NRL HUNTER ONE MATCH FORMAT
+SECTION 2, SIG SAUER HUNTER GAMES MATCH FORMAT

 A one-day match will consist of 8 or more 4-minute stages.
 Stages will consist of 4 target engagements.
 An engagement is defined as one target or position depending on the layout of the stage.
 Stage layout options are: 1 position with 4 targets, 2 positions with 2 targets, or 4 positions with 1 target.
 Maximum round count per stage is 8 rounds.

-It is the goal of the match directors to replicate hunting scenarios which may be encountered in the region which their match is held or test the shooter’s skill set in a field scenario.
+It is the goal of the match directors to replicate hunting scenarios which may be encountered in the region which their match is held or test the hunter’s skill set in a field scenario.

 2.1 Hunter’s Responsibilities